 Looking for some differentiation options to use when completing these fraction activities?
 Grab a FREE fraction differentiation toolkit here!

-Treat your students to a Valentine’s Day they’ll always remember with one of these five fun-filled activities with fractions!
+Treat your students to a Valentine’s Day they’ll never forget with one of these five fun-filled activities with fractions!
 With hands-on activities, math projects, and coloring pages all featuring a variety of fraction skills, your students will be excited to celebrate the holiday while still getting in some valuable learning.
-So which activities are your students going to fall in love with this year?
+So, which activities will your students fall in love with this year?

 No Comments